nawfalCode/GoogleSeachBrackets/README.md

-Serach Google From Brackets
+Serach Google, Wikipedia, Youtube, and Stackoverflow From Brackets
 ================

-This extension adds the ability to search highlighted keywords from brackets in Google.
+This extension adds the ability to search highlighted keywords from brackets in Google, Wikipedia, Youtube, and Stackoverflow.

 --
 Install